Flag of New Mexico

 The flag of the U.S. state of New Mexico, also referred to as the New Mexican flag and Zia Banner, is a state flag, consisting of a sacred red sun symbol of the Zia tribe on a field of gold (yellow).
-It was officially adopted on March 19, 1925 to highlight the state's Indigenous and Hispanic heritage: it combines a symbol of the Puebloan people, who have ancient roots in the state, with the colors of the flag of Spain, whose empire had established and ruled over “Nuevo México” for over two and a half centuries.
+It was officially adopted on March 19, 1925 to highlight the state's Indigenous and Hispanic heritage: it combines a symbol of the Puebloan people, who have ancient roots in the state, with the colors of the flags of Spain, whose empire had established and ruled over “Nuevo México” for over two and a half centuries.
 The New Mexico flag is among the more distinctive and iconic in the U.S., and has been noted for its simple and aesthetically pleasing design.
 It is one of four U.S. state flags without the color blue (along with Alabama, California, and Maryland) and the only one among the four without the color white.
+(Note: The flag of the District of Columbia also has no blue, although it is partially white, making the New Mexico flag the only U.S. flag without blue or white.)
 New Mexico is one of only two U.S states (along with Oklahoma) that depicts indigenous iconography in its flag.
+(Note: The Massachusetts and Florida flags contain state seals depicting Native people.)

+Statute

+Flag of the Tercios Morados Viejos (old purple third (meaning regiment)) during New Spain.

+The 2024 New Mexico Statutes, Chapter 12, Article 3, § 12-3-2 defines the state flag as follows:

-The proportions of the symbol are fixed by New Mexico law: the four groups of rays are set at right angles, with the two inner rays one-fifth longer than the outer rays, and the diameter of the circle in the center is one-third the width of the symbol.
+the ancient Zia sun symbol of red in the center of a field of yellow.
+The colors shall be the red and yellow of old Spain.
+The proportion of the flag shall be a width of two-thirds its length.
+The sun symbol shall be one-third of the length of the flag.
+Said symbol shall have four groups of rays set at right angles; each group shall consist of four rays, the two inner rays of the group shall be one-fifth longer than the outer rays of the group.
+The diameter of the circle in the center of the symbol shall be one-third of the width of the symbol.

+Symbolism

+The Zia sun symbol has sacred meaning to the indigenous Zia people.
+Four is a sacred number symbolizing the Circle of Life: the four directions, the four times of day, the four stages of life, and the four seasons; the circle binds these four elements of four together.
+It has since become representative of the broader Puebloan, Hispano, and Native-led New Mexican culture.